vedanthvnayak/Round_Robin_Scheduling_Demo/README.md

 Waiting Time(W.T): It Indicates the time Difference between turn around time and burst time.
 And is calculated as Waiting Time = Turn Around Time – Burst Time

+this repo contain c++,c,java and python program files for round robin.